hrrycx/multibrot-explorer/README.md

 - higher exponents need a lower maxitr (which helps to keep frame times down)

 ## todo:
-- change colour of fps dependent on colour of fractal
 - pi approximation (done, add a ? how does this work)
 - allow negative powers
 - more colouring algorithms (and hue range)